 Since Mom was all I knew of love, I thought love meant sacrificing every one of my feelings and ideas to make someone else feel a little better in their miserable life.
 When her mental illness took a turn for the worse when I was in high school, I realized that she needed help; however, she refused help from the people I told about her frequent suicide threats.
 There were many nights when she was alone with that pistol in her drawer, and when she threw the door open suddenly I always ran out of the house to put distance between us.
 I didn’t know if she was going to shoot me first before she shot herself, and that level of terror changed something within me.

-Though I had good grades, I didn’t realize how broken I was emotionally by the time I left for college.
-I didn’t know how to heal, and I tried to alter those feelings of pain and inadequacy with drugs and alcohol.
+Though I had good grades, I didn’t realize how broken I was emotionally by the time I left for college, and I had no idea how to work on healing.
 By the time I had my near-death experience my senior year of college, so much inside of me felt devastated and then in a single instant—-healed.

 The near-death experience granted me a huge dose of optimism, love, and connection to God and angels.
 Immediately, I felt whole and alive inside, despite my wounded body.
 During my physical recovery Mom took care of me, and we got along better than ever before.
 She had remarried, changed jobs, and seemed much happier.
 I wish I could say that the near-death experience completely healed our relationship, but I can only say that the near-death experience eventually helped heal the gaping hole inside of me.
 We don’t choose our family, but we can choose supportive friends.

 And, no matter what happened in life, I could always remember and return to what it felt like to be loved by God.
 No matter who validated me or didn’t validate me, that moment in the presence of God showed me my worth.
 I never knew that I was worthy of even an ounce of that love and consideration.